 Plus, when I was a kid, I wanted to be a mummy for Halloween, so he made a plaster mold of my face wrapped in gauze and it was the best.costume.ever.

 It's been a complicated journey to discover that, while he may have pushed a little hard sometimes, my Dad always wanted the best for me.
 He wanted me to be successful, have security, and avoid regret.
-With entirely too many lectures, he opened my eyes to how fortunate I was, to the many opportunities I had in front of me, and to my own responsibility for margin the world a better place.
+With entirely too many lectures, he opened my eyes to how fortunate I was, to the many opportunities I had in front of me, and to my own responsibility for making the world a better place.

 I'm not sure he sees it, mostly because the outcomes he had in mind are different than the reality, but he certainly succeeded.
 Our ideologies, the sources of our regret, and our concepts of security are different, but dammit if I don't live every day with the intent of being better, stronger, and braver because of him.